FAQsCan therapy help me?

 There are some risks associated with counseling.
-Symptoms may get worse before they get better.
-Making changes in interpersonal relationships may be uncomfortable for you or viewed negatively by others who prefer old patterns.
+Some symptoms can get worse before they get better.
+Making changes in interpersonal relationships may be uncomfortable for you or viewed negatively by others in your life who prefer old patterns.
 Long-standing patterns may not change quickly.
 It will help us both if you share any concerns you may have about our process together.

 How long will I need to be in therapy?

 Much depends on your goals and willingness to work towards them.
+If you choose to use someone paneled on your insurance your policy can be limited to a certain number of sessions.
 You can end our work together at any time, for any reason.
 People often stop the counseling relationship for a time and return at a later date.
-When either of us feel goals are achieved, we talk about where you are now and assess your comfort in leaving.
-The door is always open to return should the need arise.
+When we feel goals are achieved, we’ll talk about where you are now and assess your comfort in leaving.
+My door is always open to return should the need arise.

 What about using my insurance and confidentiality issues?

 Carefully consider the advantages and disadvantages of using insurance for counseling.
 Many who have insurance assume that they must use it, but such is not the case.
-When it comes to mental health, there are some additional facts that you may have not considered.
+Your mental health benefits may function differently from physical health benefits on your particular policy.
 To use insurance for counseling, you must have a diagnosis of a mental health disorder.
-(If you are seeking couple’s counseling, one of you must have a diagnosis.)
+(If you are seeking couple’s counseling, the primary client must have a diagnosis.)
 This becomes part of your permanent medical record and may affect your premiums on future life and health insurance plans and programs.
 For this reason, many persons elect to pay out-of-pocket.
 Self-pay is the only way to insure confidentiality.

 Many providers, myself included, elect to not to be on insurance panels.
 This is because many of my referrals come from past clients, pastors, colleagues and physicians.
 I believe strongly in confidentiality and a client’s decision to choose the therapist best for his or her particular concern(s).